 Section S5.
 Methods for Multivariate Autoregressive State-Space (MARSS) Model

-A MARSS model was fit to herring stock spawning biomass and harbor seal stock population size.
+A MARSS model was fit to herring stock spawning biomass and harbor seal stock population size to test the question …?.
 Harbor seal datasets and herring biomass were collected by stock (n = 7 and n = 20, respectively) but did not have observations for every for every year (Figures S11 & S13).
 In order to get total population and total biomass estimates for these species for each year two MARSS models were fit to the data, one for each species, to estimate population and biomass for each year for each for each stock (Figures S12 & S14).
 For both datasets process variance (Q) assumed equal variance and covariance across stocks, and observation error (R) was assumed to be equal across stocks.
 U and x0 were both set to unequal, thus assuming they vary across stocks.
 Model states (Figures S12 & S14) were summed across years for total biomass/population size estimates.
 Harbor seal data has not been collected since 2000 and we assumed the population has remained constant from 2000-2010.

 Section S6.
 Using multi-trophic amino acid analysis compared to only glutamic acid